 Well, I did some research and have put all my findings in this article.
 Herein, I’ll cover as much as possible about the electricity usage of televisions and even provide some tips on reducing your TV’s power consumption.
 Let’s get started!

-- How Many Amps Does a Television Use?
+Read: How Many Amps Does a Refrigerator Use?

 How Many Amps Does a Television Use?